Becoming a Parish

 In December of 1978, Fr.
 Driver retired.
 Late services were celebrated at Christmas and New Year’s and a grand farewell was organized to send the Drivers off into the sunset.
 A search committee was soon formed to look for a new rector.

-Father Woodridge recalls that on the Sunday in January 1979 when many of the members of the search committee came to All Saints’ to hear him preach, he was very nervous.
-He had a long standing desire to be the Rector of St. Michael’s.
-At the time, it was known as a strong parish in the ever-growing North San Diego County and many other priests had their eye on the position.
+Fr.
+Woodridge recalls that on the Sunday in January 1979 when many of the members of the search committee came to All Saints’ to hear him preach, he was very nervous.
+He had a long-standing desire to be the Rector of St. Michael’s.
+At the time, it was known as a strong parish in the ever-growing North San Diego County, and many other priests had their eye on the position.

 Looking back in 2014, he wrote: